mariatsji/nix-talk/talk.md

 # nixpkgs

-* A collection of nix'ified software, available on github
+* A collection of nix'ified software, available on GitHub
 * Can be used in nix-expressions through fetchers
 * Gives a specific version of e.g. gcc